-- A high proportion of female staff, and an uneven distribution of men and women throughout the first, second and third quartiles.
+- A high proportion of female staff, and a significantly more uneven distribution of men and women throughout the first and second quartiles.

 Our most significant successes are:

-- The College compared very favourably to the UK pay gap of 17.9% in April 2018 (Office for National Statistics)
+- The College compared very favourably to the UK pay gap of 17.3% in 2019 (Office for National Statistics).

-- Women well represented in senior levels in organisation
+- Women are well represented at senior levels in the College.

-- Equality and Diversity Committee works to ensure equal and fair opportunities for all.
+- The Equality and Diversity Committee works to ensure equal and fair opportunities for all.

 Our commitments for the future:

-- Opportunity for all staff to attend leadership development programme
+- Opportunity for all staff to attend leadership development programmes.

 - Where appropriate, encourage both men and women to consider options for shared parental leave.